SubversionRando/SubversionRando/readme.txt

 Area Rando notes: -a
 Logically shuffles the major areas of the game and places items in logical places according to the door placement.
 Also creates a "logical" escape due to some map changes that happen during the final escape.
 (Warning: the elevator out of Sky Temple is bugged during the escape, so do NOT use it!)
 For now, this logic does not account for turning the power on/off to collect items.
 Now compatible with casual or expert logic, and speedrun or medium fill.
 Not currently compatible with major-minor.

+---

+# hints

+Somewhere in the bestiary of the log book, there's a hint for the location of an important item.
+(In order to see the bestiary text, you have to kill the boss.)

+The 10 bestiary entries are: Torizo, Spore Spawn, Kraid, Crocomire, Phantoon, Botwoon, Draygon, Ridley, Metroids, Aurora Unit

+note: The Metroids entry is triggered by picking up the item in extract storage, and it only works if the space port is not crashed yet.